bacontime/blog-mirror/nature/clades.md

 ### Shrimps (Pancrustacea) and Prawns (Decapoda)

 Shrimps are not a clade.
 A shrimp is basically any little crustacean that swims about and looks... er... shrimpy.
-There are many different groups of creature called "shrimp"  [https://en.wikipedia.org/wiki/Shrimp#Non-decapods](scattered all over the crustacean family tree).
+There are many different groups of creature called "shrimp"  [scattered all over the crustacean family tree](https://en.wikipedia.org/wiki/Shrimp#Non-decapods).
 To turn "shrimp" into a clade, you could either declare one and only one of these groups to be [True Shrimp](https://en.wikipedia.org/wiki/Caridea), and insist all the others are imposters.
 Or you could shrug your shoulders as I'm doing here and say "sure, all crustaceans are shrimps".
 Lobster?
 Big shrimp, so big he has trouble swimming.